7 Best Investment Brokers In Ireland for 2026

 Final Thoughts

-eToro stands out as the best overall investment broker for Irish investors in 2026, combining an intuitive social trading platform with commission-free stock trading and the CopyTrader feature that makes it ideal for beginners.
-For long-term investors focused on low costs, DEGIRO offers the best balance of competitive fees and simplicity, while Trading 212's zero-commission model is hard to beat for cost-conscious portfolios.
+IG stands out as the best overall investment broker for Irish investors in 2026, combining commission-free trading on over 11,000 stocks and ETFs with a low 0.15% FX fee and more than 50 years of operating history.
+For beginners, eToro's intuitive social trading platform and CopyTrader feature make it the most approachable choice, while DEGIRO offers the best balance of competitive fees and simplicity for long-term investors, and Trading 212's zero-commission model is hard to beat for cost-conscious portfolios.

 Your choice ultimately depends on what you're investing in and how often you trade.
 Lightyear serves multi-currency investors well with its transparent FX rates, while Saxo Markets provides professional-grade tools for experienced traders managing significant portfolios.
-Those seeking Irish market expertise may value Davy Select despite its premium pricing, and Interactive Brokers Ireland remains the strongest option for advanced investors wanting global market access with direct Central Bank regulation.
+Those seeking Irish market expertise may value Davy Select despite its premium pricing and its direct Central Bank of Ireland regulation.

 Whichever broker you choose, ensure you understand Ireland's tax obligations and the investor protection limits that apply.
 The €20,000 compensation cap means diversifying across brokers becomes prudent for larger portfolios, and the deemed disposal rule requires careful planning for ETF-heavy strategies.